Japan's Nomura to buy stake in American Century for $1 billion

-Nomura Holdings Inc, Japan's biggest brokerage, said it would buy a 41 percent stake in privately held investment management firm American Century Investments for about $1 billion from Canadian Imperial Bank of Commerce.
+Nomura Holdings Inc (8604.T), Japan's biggest brokerage, said it would buy a 41 percent stake in privately held investment management firm American Century Investments for about $1 billion (£670.6 million) from Canadian Imperial Bank of Commerce (CM.TO).

 The deal, Nomura's biggest overseas buy since it bought stocks trading platform Instinet Inc in 2007, is expected to add to its U.S. asset management capabilities, and give the company a 10.1 percent voting interest in American Century.